phyank/PurePySniffer/README.md

 Graphical User Interface.

-Parse  Ethernet and IP headers and basically read high layer protocol.
 It can completely parse Ethernet and IP headers and basically read high layer protocol.

 System Requirement: Linux